 For upcoming event listings, please see here or click on the Events tab above.

-For a list of previous events, please see here.
+For a list of previous events, please see here or click on the Past Events tab above.

 This year, the Yan P. Lin Centre Lecture was given in the spring by Saskia Sassen, Robert S. Lynd Professor of Sociology at Columbia University and the world’s leading social scientist of globalization and cities.
 Her ten books include The Global City: New York, London, Tokyo (1991 and 2001, Princeton); Cities in a World Economy (1994 and 2011, Pine Forge), and Guests and Aliens (1999, New Press) and have been translated into twenty-one languages.
 Her worldwide honours and awards include the Spanish Prince of Asturias Prize in the Social Sciences, membership in the Royal Academy of the Sciences of the Netherlands, and the French Chevalier du Ordre des Arts et Lettres by the France.
 The lecture was given on March 13, 2017.